Jeffrey-Huang11/Dubai_Owls/README.md

 1. Clone the repository
 2. `cd cah`
 3. `flutter run --release`
-4. Enter device you wish to serve the app on (Chrome -- 1)
+4. Enter any mobile phone emulator device you wish to serve the app on (it will take a llooooonnggg time)
 5. Peruse app